futzu/SCTE-35_HLS_x9k3/README.md

 |cyclomatic complexity| radon cc -s -a  x9k3.py| __A (2.7037037037037037)__ |  A (2.807692)         |
 | pylint              |  pylint  x9k3.py       |   __9.97 / 10__| __9.97 / 10__ |

+* The recent __timing issues have been resolved.__
+* x9k3 was doing two different checks for AUTO CUE-IN and it was causing timing issues elsewhere.

 * __Some of the new stuff__:
    * adbreak script to generate SCTE-35 Cues.